-The Sub-recipient shall make available to CSCF upon request, Certificates of Insurance and Bonding prior to commencing any operations under this Agreement with such certificates clearly indicating that the Sub-recipient has obtained insurance and bonding in the amounts, type and classifications specified in this section and naming CSCF as an additional insured.
+The Sub-recipient shall make available to CSCF upon request, Certificates of Bondina Insurance and prior to commencing any operations under this Agreement with such certificates clearly indicating that the Sub-recipient has obtained insurance and bonding in the type classifications amounts. and specified in this section and naming CSCF as an additional insured.